isislab-unisa/sof/README.md

 		├── maven-status
 		└── scud-resources

-# Run SCUD on test environment
+# SCUD on test environment

 To easily test the SCUD environment you can set up a virtual machine with Apache Hadoop infrastructure on your local machine.
 A popular example of that is a **Hortonworks Data Platform (HDP)**, an open source Apache Hadoop data platform, architected for the enterprise, developed from [Hortonworks](http://hortonworks.com/).
 The HDP 2.2 Sandbox is provided as a self-contained virtual machine.
 No data center, no cloud service and no internet connection needed in order to the SCUD framework.